(This article was last updated on Jan. 18, 2023.)

 Also, while they do not compare favorably to the more boutique banks that are geared toward expats, their overall service levels are still superior to those offered by some local banks.

-So, let’s look at the downsides of the HSBC Expat account, shall we?
+Now let’s look at the downsides

 The Expat Bank account in particular has a very high account minimum, which is surprising given that the funds could be invested in other ways that would yield higher returns.